 This recipe makes a lot, but it stores really well so you can enjoy it as leftovers the next day or put half into the freezer and pull it out when you need it.
 The addition of grains helps to thicken the soup to a nice consistency for little eaters, so don't be worried if it's pretty thin before you add them in before serving.

-- 6 cups black beans (about 3-14.5 ounce cans), drained and rinsed if using canned
+- 6 cups black beans, drained and rinsed if using canned

 - 2 cups diced sweet potato